DRH001/Portable_Pi-hole/README.md

    - Hit OK as many times as necessary to close everything

 Just like that, you have a portable Pi-hole set up - enjoy never seen ads again!

+If you want to see Pi-hole's main page for statistics once everything is set up, you can type "localhost" into your search bar in any browser and navigate from there.
+You can also set your router to use your computer with the Pi-hole as the DNS server for every device on the network (set up your router as you would for a normal Pi-hole).